Motivic real topological Hochschild spectrum: Dihedral replete bar constructions

 \section{Dihedral replete bar constructions}

-Rognes \cite[Definition 3.16]{Rog09} defines the replete bar construction of a commutative monoid, which is a key input to define topological Hochschild homology of log rings.
+Rognes \cite[Definition 3.16]{Rog09} defined the replete bar construction of a commutative monoid, which is a key input to define topological Hochschild homology of log rings.
 In this section, we discuss a dihedral refinement of this construction.

 We refer to \cite[Example 4.1.3]{THR} for a review of real simplicial sets and dihedral sets, which are defined using crossed simplicial groups of Fiedorowicz-Loday \cite{FL}.
-A \emph{real simplicial set} $X$ is a simplicial set equipped with involutions $w_q\colon X_q \to X_q$ (i.e., an automorphism such that $w_q\circ w_q=\id$) for all simplicial degrees $q$ satisfying certain relations.
+A \emph{real simplicial set} $X$ is a simplicial set equipped with involutions $w_q\colon X_q \to X_q$ (i.e., an automorphism such that $w_q\circ w_q=\id$) for all simplicial degrees $q$ satisfying the relations

+for $0\leq i\leq q$.
+Note that a real simplicial set is different from a simplicial set with involution, i.e., a simplicial object in the category of sets with involution.
 A \emph{dihedral simplicial set} $X$ is a real simplicial set equipped with automorphisms $t_q\colon X_q\to X_q$ for all simplicial degrees $q$ satisfying certain relations.

 Let $\oplus$ denote the coproduct in the category of commutative monoids.
 For commutative monoids $P$ and $Q$, the coproduct $P\oplus Q$ is naturally isomorphic to the product $P\times Q$.